-The investment due diligence process ensures that the investment decisions comply with the objectives of the fund and the investment strategy of the Sub-Fund.
+The investment due diligence process ensures that the investment decisions comply with the objectives ang the investment strategy of the Sub-Fund.
 The consideration of sustainability-related risks is integrated into the investment decision-making process to ensure better-informed investment decisions as well as awareness of the risk exposure.